This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Although this isn’t the model I own, it’s comparable.

-It comes in six colors:
+It comes in these colors:

-• sand black (not-as-black, black)
+- sandy black (not-as-black, black)

-• black (jet black)
+- black (jet black)

-• white
+- white

-• gold
+- gold

-You can buy this lamp on Amazon.
+You can check out the desk lamp on Amazon.

-4) Pilot Precise P-500 Gel Ink Rolling Ball Pens, Extra-Fine Point, Black Ink (12 pens)
+4) Pilot Precise P-500 Gel Ink Rolling Ball Pens, Extra-Fine Point, Black Ink (12 Pens)

 As a proofreader, I’m continually writing—writing down deadlines, making notes in my reference books, jotting down any special instructions pertaining to a particular proofreading job, etc.

-I’ve gone through many pens to find just the write right ones.
+I’ve gone through many pens to find just the right ones.
 These Pilot pens are perfect!
 They write smoothly, and the lines they produce aren’t too thick.

-5) Tombow Correction Tape (10 units)
+5) Tombow Correction Tape (10 Units)

 I can’t have my lovely black pens without some correction tape for my mistakes.